membrane/api-gateway/DEVELOPING.md

 3. In the next section you will have to set the service-proxy\cli directory as root-directory.
 Hit Finish.
 Eclipse is now building the Workspace, this might take some time.
 Some build errors will remain until you have completed the next steps.

-4. The project membrane-esb-annot should be error-free.
+4. The project service-proxy-annot should be error-free.
 Right click it and run as "Maven install".

-5. Enable annotation processing on membrane-esb-core and membrane-esb-war: For both projects,
+5. Enable annotation processing on service-proxy-core and service-proxy-war: For both projects,
    a.
 Right-click the project.
    b.
 Choose "Properties".
    c.
 Expand "Java Compiler".